ng-Classic/ng-classic/aio/content/guide/testing.md

 ## Configuration

-The Angular ClassicCLI takes care of Jasmine and Karma configuration for you.
+The Angular Classic CLI takes care of Jasmine and Karma configuration for you.
 It constructs the full configuration in memory, based on options specified in the `angular.json` file.

 If you want to customize Karma, you can create a `karma.conf.js` by running the following command: